Tosaaaki/piphawk-ai/README.md

 ### Disk guard

-`maintenance/disk_guard.py` checks the root filesystem usage and triggers `system_cleanup.py` automatically when the usage is 80% or higher.
-Invoke it in the main loop or run it manually:
+`maintenance/disk_guard.py` checks the root filesystem usage and triggers `system_cleanup.py` automatically when the usage reaches the threshold.
+Set the `CLEANUP_THRESHOLD` environment variable to adjust it (default 80%).
+Invoke it in
+the main loop or run it manually:

 ```bash